By Spencer Neuharth

 Who Uses It: Bowhunting.com is stationed in the heart of whitetail country of northern Illinois.
 If you like debating the most intricate details of bowhunting deer, then this is your place.

 Why It’s Amazing: Like many other forums, Bowhunting.com has an annual “deer hunting contest.”
 None of them match the comradery of this one, though.
 With members who know each other by name and moderators who actively participate, the atmosphere is fun, yet competitive.
+The people are knowledgeable, and generally intermediate-professional level, so if you’re looking for a crowd happy to give you thermal scope reviews or an opinion on which crossbow is the best make and model for the year – this is the perfect community for that.

 You’re guaranteed to learn new whitetail tactics along the way, too.
 If not from the forum, then from the guys at the famous web show Bowhunt or Die.